marcbachan/go-cms/README.md

 ### `config/config.json`

 Set these paths to the corresponding directories for posts and images in your project.
-Multiple directories are not supported - the hope is to handle any custom filtering with tags on the frontend, or just store all content in a database (i.e., Postgres).
+Support for mult

 ```json
 {